supernik2007/PRECaL/README.txt

-Precal Math Library Guide
+PRECaL User Guide

-This guide will help you set up and use the Precal Math Library, which includes examples and a sandbox for experimenting with math functions.
+This guide will help you set up and use "Python Routines Enhancing Calculations and Logic", or PRECaL, which includes examples and a sandbox for experimenting with math functions.

 Step 1: Extract the ZIP File
 1. Locate the .zip file you downloaded.